NFL Insiders predict: Week 13 upsets, flops, Vikings' 2018 QB, more

 Matt Bowen, NFL writer: Vikings over Falcons.
 Atlanta is playing its best football of the season, but so is Minnesota quarterback Case Keenum.
 In his past three games, Keenum has completed 71.1 percent of his passes and has tossed seven touchdowns.
 His Total QBR during this stretch?
 A lofty 93.7, and given Keenum's recent run of high-level play along with that defense under Mike Zimmer, I see the Vikings holding off the Falcons in one of the most physical games we will watch all year.

 Mike Clay, NFL writer: Jets over Chiefs.
 Kansas City has lost five of six games and is coming off a loss to a struggling Buffalo team at Arrowhead Stadium.
-The Chiefs have won only one more game than the Jets this season, but they are 4.5-point favorites at New York.
+The Chiefs have won only two more games than the Jets this season, but they are 4.5-point favorites at New York.
 That does not compute.
 The Chiefs have serious defensive issues and the offense has totaled four touchdowns over its past four outings.
 The Jets aren't a very good team, but they're playing better than the Chiefs.
 New York wins this one 23-22.

 Domonique Foxworth, The Undefeated senior writer: 49ers over Bears.
-San Francisco's offensive-minded head coach, Kyle Shanahan, and unproven general manager, John Lynch, have been eager to play Jimmy Garoppolo, whom they acquired a month ago in a trade with the Patriots.
+San Francisco's offense-minded head coach, Kyle Shanahan, and unproven general manager, John Lynch, have been eager to play Jimmy Garoppolo, whom they acquired a month ago in a trade with the Patriots.
 With C.J.
 Beathard playing well, benching him didn't seem like the best move.
-But, Beathard got banged up at the end of last week's game and Jimmy G looked good in his brief fill-in duty.
+But Beathard got banged up at the end of last week's game and Jimmy G looked good in his brief fill-in duty.
 Despite the fact that Beathard's injuries don't appear serious enough to keep him from starting, I think the 49ers will shelve him and Garoppolo will be exceptional in a win over the uninspired Bears.

 Mike Sando, senior NFL writer: Seahawks over Eagles.
 I picked against the Seahawks as a home favorite against Atlanta in Week 11, but I'll take them as a home underdog against a Philly team that figures to stumble somewhere along the way.
 To win, Seattle needs to slow the Eagles' ground game, making them one-dimensional.
 The Seahawks also probably need Mike Davis back in the lineup at halfback, which may or may not happen, depending on his health.